 John D. Pomeroy, Phil Temple Poster, "Magic and Monsters for Kids I Love" by David Ginn (1984), "For My Next Trick" by Karrell Fox (1985), "My Latest Book" by Karrell Fox (1988), "Much Ado About Something" by Karrell Fox, Artwork for the U.S. Toy Magic trick "Frustrated Freddie" (1995),

-Paul Harris is an inventor, magician, and writer.
-Described by the magic magazine Genii (December 1996) as the most innovative magic mind of our day, he is said to have invented tricks including: linking playing cards, a solid deck, a torn and restored card effect, coins materializing from mirrors, a card that appears to turning ninety degrees when pushed into the pack, and a torn and restored quarter.
+Paul Thomas Harris is an inventor, magician, and writer.
+Described by the magic magazine Genii (December 1996) as the most innovative magic mind of our day, he is known to have invented tricks including: linking playing cards(1983), a solid deck, a torn and restored card effect, coins materializing from mirrors (1979), a card that appears to turn ninety degrees when pushed into the pack, Vanishing Deck (1973), Twilight Angels (2000), and many, many more.

 Harris has performed at the Dunes Hotel and at other locations on the Las Vegas Strip and was a technical advisor for David Blaines Magic Man and Street Magic TV shows.